nidafarooqui/documentation-erp/docs/api/create-purchase-order.md

 ---
-id: doc2
+id: create-purchase-order
-title: document number 2
+title: Create Purchase Order
 ---

 This is a link to [another document.](doc3.md)